upperlinecode/CS-and-the-City-Curriculum/data/statistics.md

 - Rearranging the values in increasing order: [40, 66, 75, 79, 86, 88, 90, 90, 93, 98, 100]
 	- There are 11 total values, so the median is the 6th value: 86
 	- The mode is the value that occurs most often: 90
+	- The range is the largest value (100) minus the smallest value (40): 60

-Think about why computers are particularly good at calculating the mean, median, and mode.
+Think about why computers are particularly good at calculating the mean, median, mode, and range.
 Could you write a function that would calculate each statistical measurement?

 ### Understanding Distributions

-You've probably been able to calculate the mean, median, and mode of a set of values using your calculator or even a computer, but what happens when the number of values in the data set goes from 11 (above) to 11 million?
+You've probably been able to calculate the mean, median, mode, and range of a set of values using your calculator or even a computer, but what happens when the number of values in the data set goes from 11 (above) to 11 million?
 Do you think these statistical measurements are as meaningful?

-Instead of boiling down 11 million numbers to one of these three statistical values, data scientists will often instead prefer to look at the distribution of the values to get a better sense of the data.
+Instead of boiling down 11 million numbers to one of these four statistical values, data scientists will often instead prefer to look at the distribution of the values to get a better sense of the data.
 Distributions are difficult to calculate by hand, but they are a graphical way to know whether the values in a data set are evenly spread around some central value, whether there are more greater values or lesser values (whether the data is skewed), or even whether the data is composed of multiple features that might be grouped around particular values.
 Distributions can be represented as column (bar) charts or line charts; column charts are used when there is a relatively small number of possible discrete values in the dataset, and line charts either to approximate many many more discrete values or when the data is continuous.
 In each case, the x-axis represents the value and the y-axis represents the number of times that value is in the data set, or that value's frequency.

 Some distributions are bell-shaped; you may have heard of a Bell curve.
 Other distributions are shifted one way or another, e.g. a Boltzmann distribution.
 Still others have more than one hump; a distribution with two humps is called "bimodal".
 Other distributions may have values that are evenly distributed, and those are called "uniform" distributions.

 Let's take the skewed-left distribution below.
 Visually, the mode is the easiest statistical measurement to determine from a graph; it's the high point because that represents the value that occurs most often in the data.
 The mean and median are a bit trickier and generally depend on the shape of the distribution.
 For the skewed-left distribution below, the value of the median is a bit higher than the value of the mode; to visually determine the median, imagine drawing a line that has equal area on the left and the right sides of the line.
 Lastly, the value of the mean is a bit higher than the value of the median because the few larger values have the effect of pulling the mean up relative to the median.

+_Note: the range is a less relevant measurement when a distribution has a very long tail on either side (or both) since it can be difficult to determine a maximum and minimum value.

 ![Skewed Left Distribution](./images/mean-median-mode-on-skewed-right-curve.png)